tanfiona/CausalNewsCorpus/README.md

 --output_dir outs --overwrite_output_dir
 ```

-KFolds script is available in `kfolds.sh` which creates user-specified number of fold sets and runs the Train and Eval function over each fold.
-In our paper, we set K=5.

 Further experiments are also available in `run_st1.sh` for reference.
 Within which, we also conducted experiments with the two external corpus (CTB and PDTB V3.0).
 More details are described in our paper.

+KFolds script is available in `kfolds.sh` which creates user-specified number of fold sets and runs the Train and Eval function over each fold.
+In our paper, we set K=5.

-This baseline corresponds to [Codalab submission](https://codalab.lisn.upsaclay.fr/competitions/2299#results) by "tanfiona".
+For V1: This baseline corresponds to [Codalab submission](https://codalab.lisn.upsaclay.fr/competitions/2299#results) by "tanfiona".
 For LSTM baseline, submissions are by "hansih".

 | # | User     | Date of Last Entry | Recall     | Precision  | F1         | Accuracy   | MCC        |
 |:-:|----------|--------------------|------------|------------|------------|------------|------------|
 | 1 | tanfiona | 03/23/22           | 0.8652 (1) | 0.8063 (1) | 0.8347 (1) | 0.8111 (1) | 0.6172 (1) |
 | 2 | hansih   | 03/13/22           | 0.7303 (2) | 0.7514 (2) | 0.7407 (2) | 0.7183 (2) | 0.4326 (2) |

-### Expected Output:
-The model and parameters will be saved in the specified `--output_dir`.
-Alongwhich, `all_results.json` will reflect the metrics of the run.
-The Huggingface trainer will also automatically generate a model and results summary `README.md` file in the specified output folder.

 <br>